 All she wanted to do this morning was stay in bed curled up in a fetal position.
 She was devastated, heartbroken.
 She didn't want to move.
 She felt she might not ever move again.
 She certainly didn't think she would ever really feel alive again.
 But love can give you power to do the seemingly impossible.

 Being a woman was hard enough.
 Being a Jewish woman living in Palestine was even more difficult.
 It was like being caught in the jaws of giant pincers – the Romans on one hand and the religious leaders on the other.
 The religious leaders pronounced tedious interpretations of the law that were considered binding.
 They made life difficult.
 It was why she was here at the tomb so early in the morning.
-She and the other women couldn't finish preparing the body of Jesus for burial because he died so close to sundown, which marked the start of the Sabbath.
+She and the other women couldn't finish preparing the body of Jesus for burial because he had died so close to sundown, which marked the start of the Sabbath.

 But the real lingering national pain was was the presence of the Romans in the Holy City of Jerusalem.
 Especially at this time of year.
 Jerusalem and its temple were the center of national life for the Jewish people.
-They had just celebrated the Passover, their nation's birth day feast.
-It was one of the three feasts each year where all the males descended from the patriarch, Israel, were to go to Jerusalem and worship the Lord their God.
-The Passover marked their freedom, when they were born, so to speak, as a nation.
+They had just celebrated the Passover, their nation's birthday feast.
+It was one of the three feasts each year wherein all the males descended from the patriarch Israel were to go to Jerusalem and worship the Lord their God.
+The Passover marked their freedom, when they were born so to speak, as a nation.
 It marked the night God crushed the stubbornness of Pharaoh's heart and brought his people out of slavery in Egypt with a mighty hand and outstretched arm.
 Passover was to celebrate their freedom.
 But there was no freedom now.
 The Romans occupied the city.
 Anything resembling trouble was crushed by overwhelming military might.
 That's why the Roman proconsul, Pontius Pilate, was in town.
 He came every year before the Feast to make sure things didn't get out of hand.
 The city was always so restless at this time of year.